How to Store MSCLKID in Google Analytics 4

 7. Fill in the “Description” field as you wish.

-8. Type “msclkid” in the “User property” field.
+8. Type “MSCLKID” in the “User property” field.

-Create New Variable on Google Tag Manager (GTM) to Capture GCLID From URL
+Create new variable on Google Tag Manager (GTM) to capture GCLID from URL

 1. Log in to Google Tag Manager with the account you use your Google Analytics with.